Symbiota/Symbiota-deprecated/config/solr/readme.txt

 SOLR support in Symbiota was developed using Apache SOLR 6.2.1.
 Additional configurations may be required if you are using an older version of SOLR.

+***NOTICE: THE FOLLOWING INSTRUCTIONS SHOULD BE USED WITH SOLR 6.2.
+SOLR HAS BEEN PROGRESSIVELY REDUCING SUPPORT WITH MYSQL IN NEWER VERSIONS AND IN DOING SO HAS ALSO REDUCED SYMBIOTA SUPPORT.
+NEWER VERSIONS OF SOLR WILL NOT BE COMPATIBLE WITH SYMBIOTA.
+THE NEXT VERSION OF SYMBIOTA, SYMBIOTA2 (STILL IN DEVELOPMENT) WILL OFFER SUPPORT FOR ELASTICSEARCH IN PLACE OF SOLR.*****

 Steps for installing and configuring Apache SOLR:

 1) Download Apache SOLR from http://lucene.apache.org/solr/ and install on your server.